flox/flox/CONTRIBUTING.md

 ### CLA

 - [ ] All commits in a Pull Request are [signed](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits) and Verified by Github or via GPG.
-- [ ] As an outside contibutor you need to accept the flox [Contributor License Agreement](.github/CLA.md) by adding your Git/Github details in a row at the end of the [`CONTRIBUTORS.csv`](.github/CONTRIBUTORS.csv) file by way of the same pull request or one done previously.
+- [ ] As an outside contributor you need to accept the flox [Contributor License Agreement](.github/CLA.md) by adding your Git/Github details in a row at the end of the [`CONTRIBUTORS.csv`](.github/CONTRIBUTORS.csv) file by way of the same pull request or one done previously.

 ### Commits